 - 1. The programme PER will be adopted by the Dean of Faculty before 1 July 2022, after the Degree Programme Advisory Committee and the faculty council have exercised their participation rights. - 2.
-These Programme and Examination Regulations will enter into force on 1 September 2022 and can be referred to as: PER International Communication Management 2022-2023.
+These Programme and Examination Regulations will enter into force on 1 September 2022 and can be referred to as: PER Process and Food Technology programme 2022-2023.